renatocaliari/JTBD-Mapper-AI-Agent/README.md

 # Free LLM Alternatives

+You can use other providers to try different LLMs, like:

+### glhf.chat

 To try Llama 3.3 or Qwen 2.5 free of charge, create an API key at https://glhf.chat/users/settings/api.
 Then, in Cline's settings, configure the provider to 'OpenAI Compatible' and the Base URL to 'https://glhf.chat/api/openai/v1'.
 Paste 'hf:meta-llama/Llama-3.3-70B-Instruct' as the model to use Llama 3.3, or 'hf:Qwen/Qwen2.5-72B-Instruct' for Qwen 2.5.

 # Troubleshooting